Rae McDonald And Visits and Presentations

 For classroom or small size groups.
 45 minutes.
 Using my own stories converted to reader’s theatre form, young readers will take on the voice of a character and read to recreate the story aloud.
 Teachers follow up by having students write their own stories in script form to share as reader’s theatre in their own classroom.
 Model story may include my published work or a sneak peak at unpublished works.

 I am available for library and community group visits.
 Please email me with your ideas, dates, and presentation focus.
 I would enjoy teaming up for a creative plan that suits your interests.

 Please chat with Rae about your budget, as she will work to meet your needs.
 Rae’s standard fee for a full day of four presentations is $600.
 Half-day presentations are $350.
 For an added evening event add $200.
 If my drive is more than 30 minutes, a fee for mileage is added.
 If your location is 90 minutes or more away by car from my Puyallup, WA home, let’s discuss logistics (hotel, mileage, etc.) It is my goal to arrive early and be fresh and ready to begin a great day at your venue.
 I am flexible and will work with you on specifics.

 Contact Rae for setup and equipment particulars depending on presentation needs.

 Use a local bookstore to help with book supplies and sales.

 Ordering ahead and advance sales are efficient.

-However, post sales often work well due to familiarity with Rae.
+However, post event sales often work well due to familiarity with Rae.

 Yes, Rae looks forward to signing books.